selfletter/selfletter-backend/docs/config.md

 `adminRateLimitingTimeoutSeconds` - positive integer, admin actions rate limiting timeout in seconds

-`DSN` - string, postgresql database config, refer to [wikipedia](https://en.wikipedia.org/wiki/Data_source_name).
+`DSN` - string, postgresql database config, refer to [wikipedia](https://en.wikipedia.org/wiki/Data_source_name)

 `firstRun` - bool, generates admin key and puts it in `admin_keys.txt`.
-Will be automatically set to false after first run.
+Will be automatically set to false after first run

-`tokenAndKeyLength` - positive integer, should be not 0 and should be divisible by 2, length for admin key and user tokens.
+`tokenAndKeyLength` - positive integer, should be not 0 and should be divisible by 2, length for admin key and user tokens

-`urlPrefix` - string, api url prefix.
+`urlPrefix` - string, api url prefix

-`debug` - bool, debug mode.
+`debug` - bool, debug mode

-`domain` - string, your internet domain.
+`domain` - string, your internet domain

-`internalAddress` - string, internal address of your machine on which you host backend.
+`internalAddress` - string, internal address of your machine on which you host backend

 `email` - object, email specific settings